 And that had been the pattern for four months, where I breastfed with the occasional formula.

 Then I got hit with thrush.
 My supply tanked, and I was miserable and in pain.
 My body was making enough milk for one, not two.
-So from then until they turned a year old, I was giving half breastmilk with half formula.
+So, from then until they turned a year old, I gave them half breast milk and half formula.

 Not what I did with their older brother, but I didn’t let guilt fester in my mind.
-And here’s why:
+Here’s why:

 Your breastfeeding capabilities, desires and circumstances speak nothing of the mom you are.
-You’re not a terrible mom because you don’t breastfeed—whether it’s your choice or not.
+You’re not a terrible mom because you don’t breastfeed (whether it’s by choice or not).

-You’re also not a better mom because you breastfed or a martyr because you did despite putting yourself through miserable circumstances.
+You’re also not a better mom because you breastfed, or a martyr because you kept going despite putting yourself through misery.

 Bottom line: You didn’t fail because your plans didn’t work out as hoped for.